 Dhaka Expressway: SC extends status quo on transfer of shares to Sinohydro

-The order of status quo will continue till the first meeting of arbitration on this issue pending in Singapore, the Appellate Division of the SC said.
+The order of status quo will continue till the first sitting of arbitration proceedings on this issue pending with Singapore International Court Arbitration (SIAC), the Appellate Division of the SC said.

 The date for holding the arbitration meeting is yet to be fixed, he said.